 Bringing a couple of different colored pens along with a 12-inch (30 centimeter) ruler can make the checklist session easier to follow.

-Please refer to the tour-specific documents for further information of items to bring on the individual tours.
-Additional details on what to bring on a birding tour can be seen on our informative blog post here.
+Please refer to the tour-specific documents for further information about items to bring on the individual tours.
+Additional details on what to bring on a birding tour are on our informative blog post here.

 LANGUAGE AND COMMUNICATION